jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

     (i) concerning the action the employer should take in respect of the person who made the request referred to in section 108(1)﻿(a) or was guilty of the harassing behaviour or of the adverse treatment on that ground, which action may include the transfer of that person, the taking of disciplinary action against that person, or the taking of rehabilitative action in respect of that person:
     (ii) about any other action that it is necessary for the employer to take to prevent further harassment, or adverse treatment on that ground, of the employee concerned or any other employee.
 (2) When making an order under subsection (1)﻿(b) or (c), the Authority or the court may order payment to the employee by instalments, but only if the financial position of the employer requires it.
+(3) This section is subject to sections 123B and 123C.

 ### 123A Remedies where controlling third party caused or contributed to personal grievance
 (1) This section applies if the Authority or the court—